RadekPudelko/particle.nvim/README.md

 The all commands are a combination of the OS and user commands.

-The command history, status and output can be seen via :OverseerToggle.
+The command history, status and output can be seen via `:OverseerToggle`.

+Additionally, notifications of when commands complete are available via Overseer's tie in with the `nvim-notify` plugin.

 ![Overseer Task View](/pictures/overseer.png)

 ### Typical workflow